4 Darwin and Evolutionary Theory

 Natural selection: those individuals with variations (traits) best suited to enable an individual to reproduce within an environment are more likely to pass on their traits to next generation.
 Each generation would produce more variation, when again, the traits best suited to enable survival would be passed on.
 The classic example of natural selection in action is the peppered moth.
 Learn more about this moth by watching a short video on YouTube or read this short article.

 But there were some things that Darwin didn’t know, namely, how traits were inherited or what caused variation within a population.
-Darwin also could not account for how similar species got on different continents, e.g., the ostrich in Africa and the rhea in South America.
+Darwin also could not account for how similar species got on different continents, for instance, the ostrich in Africa and the rhea in South America.
 It would take decades for geologists to develop the theory of plate tectonics, which provided an explanation.
 Geologists in Darwin’s day did not estimate the earth to be over 100 million years old, not enough time for evolution to work, but none of these things take away from the brilliancy or resiliency of Darwin’s work.
 Over 150 years of testing has refined Darwin’s theory while at the same time demonstrating over and over that his basic ideas, particularly natural selection, hold fast.
 For more on what Darwin didn’t know when he published his theory, check out this article from the Smithsonian Magazine.

 What was it about Darwin’s theory that “shook the world”?
 Some of his ideas challenged religious dogma and others challenged secular philosophies.
 Religious dogma that was directly challenged was the belief in the constancy of the world.
 The predominant belief in Europe and the United States was that while there had been a few catastrophes, such as Noah’s flood, the world remained unchanged from when it was created by a divine Creator approximately 6000 years ago.
 All organisms were created to be perfectly adapted to their environment, therefore, they did not change.
 Humans, with their unique souls, were separate from the rest of nature.
 In the arena of secular philosophy, Darwin’s ideas challenged essentialism, or the fixed properties of an entity, and teleology, or a predetermined end.
 While science has tested and retested Darwin’s ideas and subsequently developed a synthetic theory of evolution (the modern synthesis), the debate continues on in many religious circles.
 To read more about the modern debate between religion and evolution visit the Talk Origins “God and Evolution” page.